AlecWiese/docker-homebridge-samba/README.md

 [![Docker Pulls](https://img.shields.io/docker/pulls/oznu/homebridge.svg)](https://hub.docker.com/r/oznu/homebridge/)
 [![Discord](https://img.shields.io/discord/432663330281226270?color=728ED5&logo=discord&label=discord)](https://discord.gg/Cmq8a44)

-# Homebridge Docker Image
+# Homebridge Docker Image with Samba tools

-This Ubuntu Linux based Docker image allows you to run [Nfarina's](https://github.com/nfarina) [Homebridge](https://github.com/nfarina/homebridge) on your home network which emulates the iOS HomeKit API.
+Fork of Onzu's Ubuntu Linux based Docker image allows you to run [Nfarina's](https://github.com/nfarina) [Homebridge](https://github.com/nfarina/homebridge) on your home network which emulates the iOS HomeKit API.

 This is a multi-arch image and will run on x86_64, Raspberry Pi 2, 3, 4, Zero 2 W, or other Docker-enabled ARMv7/8 devices.
 Docker will automatically pull the correct image for your system.